stuartthomas25/JParty/README.md

 # JParty
 > A Jeopardy! simulator

 Ever wanted to play the game show Jeopardy?
-This Python-based application aims to provide a full Jeopardy! simulator complete with real questions from actual games.
+This Python-based application aims to provide a full "Jeopardy!" simulator complete with real questions from actual games.

 ## Download:
 - https://files.stuartthomas.us/JParty.zip